What are flat feet?

 - check that the shoe matches the natural shape of your foot

-- allow one centimetre of room between the end of your longest toe and the end of the shoe
+- allow 1cm of room between the end of your longest toe and the end of the shoe

 - keep the heel height under 2.5cm

-- ensure the shoes suit the activity you’ll be doing in them.
+- ensure your shoes suit the activity you’ll be doing in them.